 A credited internship is a position in a company or organization that provides you with a professional-level educational or training experience while earning academic credit.
 Credited internships can take place year round and may or may not be paid.
 To participate in a credited internship, you must have 45 credits and a 2.0 GPA overall.
 (For exceptions to these rules, speak with your academic dean.)
 In addition, you must complete your internship prior to graduation.
 If you are too close to graduation or have already graduated, you may be able to apply through our Post Graduate Internship Program.

-- Register and explore internships listings through UMass Amherst CareerConnect/eRecruiting and other Web sites.
-Go to Finding Internships and Co-ops for information on UMass Amherst CareerConnect/eRecruiting, as well as other tips for finding positions.
+- Register and explore internships listings through UMass Amherst CareerConnect and other internship websites.
+Go to Finding Internships and Co-ops for help using CareerConnect, as well as other tips for finding positions.

-- Upload your resume to eRecruiting and other Web sites and begin applying to interesting internships.
-Check listings frequently as new positions are added weekly.
-Go to Applying for Internships and Co-ops for suggestions on this process.
+- Upload your resume to CareerConnect and other Web sites and begin applying to interesting internships.
+Check listings frequently as new positions are added daily.
+For help with this process, call Career Services at 413-545-2224.

-- Keep a record of all internship offers and notify the Field Experience Office immediately when you accept a position.
+- Notify the Field Experience Office immediately when you accept a position.
+Keep a record of all internship offers you receive.

 - Obtain a blank Academic Contract from the Field Experience Office.
-Arrange for a faculty member to sponsor you, complete the Academic Contract, and have your faculty member sign it to authorize your credits.
-Your sponsor should provide you with the course number and the amount of credits they are authorizing.
-Return the Academic Contract to Field Experience Office.
-(See below for more details on faculty sponsors and the Academic Contract.)
+Arrange for a faculty member to sponsor you.
+Complete the Academic Contract, and have your faculty member sign it to authorize your credits.
+Your faculty sponsor should provide you with the course number and the amount of credits they are authorizing.
+Return the Academic Contract to the Field Experience Office.

 Residential Life Student Services